cse-sim/cse/doc/src/input-structure.md

 #### AUTOSIZE

-AUTOSIZE followed by a member name sets the member name to be size by CSE.
-The option to *AUTOSIZE* a data field will be shown under the legal range.
-This is useful for large simulations where designs conditions might be difficult to gather.
+AUTOSIZE followed by a member name, sets the member name to be sized by CSE.
+The option to *AUTOSIZE* a data field will be shown under the legal range and only applies for airflow and heating/cooling capacity from HVAC inputs.
+The user may opt to use this function to request CSE to perform design sizing calculations for HVAC systems from the [design parameters provided](#top-autosizing).

 #### UNSET